w84death/mystic-treasure-hunt/README.md

 Firstly to get all the tech done.
 So it can be used to make an game.
 Also it will be a good base for other games.
 Most of the work was made during the [The Islands of Shaders project](https://github.com/w84death/the-islands-of-shaders).
 But there's room for improvements.

 Prototype one of them fits in to the second milestone.
-It ends at Poznan Game Arena where it will be showcased.

 And lastly, based on the feedback and ideas final game will be made, closing last milestone.

-### Milestone A: Tech

-- map
-- movement
-- triggers
-- score

-### Milestone B: Prototype

-- intro idea, screenplay, test shoots
-- rough idea for the game

-### Milestone C: The Game

-At last we have a name, right?
+The game is right now between milestone A and B. There is some game play but it's still not enough for a prototype.
+Also there is a slightly idea what the game should looks like for the milestone C.

 ## Changelog